TechCavern/WaveTact/README.md

 - permlevel - you can set a custom permlevel for a user (Must be integer)
 - relaybotsplit - you may assign a bot as a relaybot, and set the value as the character before the actual message is handled

-You are welcome to set other properties (but they will be rather useless), however do beware that you may find issues in the future if the property you set happens to coincide with a new channel property
+You are welcome to set other properties (but they will be rather useless), however do beware that you may find issues in the future if the property you set happens to coincide with a new channel-user property

 Channel Properties
 ==================